Robust constrained nonlinear Model Predictive Control with Gated Recurrent Unit model -- Extended version: Introduction

 \section{Introduction}

 Model Predictive Control (MPC) \cite{Rawlings2019mpc-book} relies on accurate models to predict the dynamics of the system under control.
 In some situations obtaining a physical model of a nonlinear plant can be difficult and expensive, because the system under control is complex or because there is a lack of knowledge about the internal laws that govern the system.
 In this context it can be convenient to rely on black-box models, such as nonlinear ARX models \cite{DeNicolao1997NARX}, Koopman operator-based system identification \cite{Korda2018lkoopman-mpc}, Bayesian identification \cite{Piga2019performance-oriented-model} or Neural Network (NN) models \cite{Ren2022nn-modeling-mpc}.
 In recent years, the use of NN models in MPC has gained a growing popularity, thanks to the availability of large amounts of data and of the development of increasingly powerful techniques.
 In particular, when NN are used to describe the input-output relation of the plant, a class of networks that has shown remarkable performances are Recurrent Neural Networks (RNN) \cite{Bonassi2022rnn}.
 In fact this kind of networks have the same mathematical structure of a dynamical system, and are able to learn the temporal dependence between the input and the output of the plant.
 The two more successful RNN architectures are Long Short-Term Memory (LSTM) \cite{Hochreiter1997lstm} and Gated Recurrent Unit (GRU) \cite{Cho2014gru}.
 The performances of these two architectures are comparable and the choice of the best model depend on the application \cite{chung2014gru}, but GRU have a simpler structure and a lower number of trainable parameters for the same number of units.
 For a comparison of RNN based MPC algorithms we refer to \cite{jung2023mpc-lstm}, where the practical aspects of the implementation of MPC using LSTM models are investigated, and different tools for the optimization are compared in terms of computation time.
+In \cite{Zarzycki2022mpc-gru-lstm} a computationally efficient MPC scheme that utilizes online advanced trajectory linearization is applied to LSTM and GRU models.